 Many of our country’s medical product innovation comes from the efforts of industry leaders and health professionals who have worked tirelessly to improve outcomes and workflow for physicians.

 According to a recent research report by Global Market Insights Inc, “The Orthopedic Devices Market size was valued at USD $42.7 billion in 2018 and is expected to witness approximately 3.7% CAGR from 2019 to 2025.”
-The rising geriatric population and increasing incidents and sports injuries are expected to boost the market demand.
+The rising geriatric population and increasing incidence of sports injuries are expected to boost market demand.
 Additionally, the increasing prevalence of diabetes and obesity, sedentary lifestyle, poor diet intake and rising trend of smoking and alcohol consumption are expected to fuel the market growth.

-While the need for orthopedic device is growing, commercialization is a long term and difficult task.
+While the need for orthopedic devices is growing, commercialization is a long term and difficult task.